dev-alchemistsumit/dev-alchemistsumit/README.md

 ## 🚀 About Me
 - 🎓 Computer Science Degree from Harvard University
-- 💼 Currently working as a Software Engineer at AMDOCS
+- 💼 Ex-Software Engineer(TBO analyst level) at AMDOCS
 - 🌱 Always learning and exploring new technologies

 ## 🔧 Technologies & Tools